Home / Blog / How to Fight an HOA Fine in Florida

 What is Florida's independent fining committee requirement?

-How much can a Florida HOA fine me?
+How much can a Florida HOA fine me, and can it become a lien?

 What is Florida's mandatory mediation requirement for HOA disputes?